William Bedford (Royal Navy officer): Biography

 He was made a lieutenant in the navy on 12 September 1781.
 Of his earlier appointments there is no published record; but he served during the Russian armament of 1791 as a lieutenant of HMS Edgar.
 He was afterwards in HMS Formidable, and in May 1794 was first-lieutenant of HMS Queen, carrying the flag of Rear-Admiral Alan Gardner during the Atlantic campaign of May 1794 and the Glorious First of June.
-In the partial action of 29 May the captain of the Queen, John Hutt, was severely wounded.
-Bedford had thus the honour of commanding the Queen on 1 June, and for his service on that memorable day was, on the captain's death some weeks afterwards, posted into the vacancy, on 15 August 1794.
+Prior to the battle, on 29 May the captain of the Queen, John Hutt, was severely wounded in battle with French ships.
+Bedford therefore commanded the Queen on 1 June, and for his service on that memorable day was, on the captain's death some weeks later, posted into the vacancy, on 15 August.
 He continued in the Queen with Sir Alan Gardner, and was present with the fleet under Admiral Lord Bridport at the Battle of Groix on 23 June 1795.